memory009/Carla-notebook/README.md

 # if you have many actors,you should put them into a list,and destroy them together
 client.apply_batch([carla.command.DestroyActor(x) for x in actor_list])
 ```

+## bulid sensor
+we can put various of sensor in the car,so there are many carla's sensor.
+you can learn more information about sensor in [here](https://carla.readthedocs.io/en/latest/python_api/)

 ## cautious
 ```bash